InstallCluster

 octelium-ingress-dataplane LoadBalancer 1.2.3.4 <IP_ADDRESS_HERE> 443:32180/TCP 8h

-Once you obtain that IP address value, you can use it in your DNS provider (e.g. Cloudflare, GoDaddy, Namecheap, etc...) to set a typically A public DNS entry in order for the Cluster domain to refer to that IP address.
+Once you obtain that IP address value, you can use it in your DNS provider (e.g. Cloudflare, GoDaddy, Namecheap, etc...) to set public DNS entries to point all of your Cluster's public Services to that public IP address.
+You need to add 2 DNS entries to be able to use the Cluster after installation:

 QUIC Mode